-First impression bias means that your first impression overrides the reality of the employee’s behavior in the time since you’ve met them.
+First impression bias means that your first impression overrides the reality of the employee’s behavior since you’ve met them.

-A first impression cannot possibly encompass the totality of an employee’s work performance or capabilities.
-Humans are not static; rather they are constantly growing and evolving – for good or bad.
+A first impression cannot possibly encompass an employee’s work performance or capabilities.
+Humans are not static; rather, they are constantly growing and evolving – for good or bad.

 Spill-over bias occurs when a manager’s opinion of an employee is too heavily influenced by events that happened in the past.

-If an employee had a stellar first year and then let their performance slide, and you’re still fixated on their earlier performance – that’s spill-over bias.
+If an employee had a stellar first year and then lets their performance slide, and you’re still fixated on their earlier performance – that’s spill-over bias.

-When managers are unduly influenced by a co-worker’s most recent actions, they are suffering from recency bias.
+When a co-worker’s most recent actions unduly influence managers, they suffer from recency bias.

-Let’s say an employee is going through a troubled time at home and their work has suffered for a few weeks.
+Let’s say an employee is troubled at home, and their work has suffered for a few weeks.
 A manager influenced by recency bias might overlook that employee’s positive contributions and strong performance earlier in the year.

 What You Can Do

-Make sure to consistently touch base with your employees and record your impressions as you go.
-This running record of performance will provide a more accurate view when annual assessment time draws near.
+Make sure to touch base consistently with your employees and record your impressions.
+This running performance record will provide a more accurate view when the annual assessment time draws near.
 It’s also a good idea to perform reviews more frequently than once a year.
-Building closer relationships and assessing employees more frequently will help to sidestep timing biases and lead to stronger empl0yee performance.
+Building closer relationships and assessing employees more frequently will help to sidestep timing biases and lead to stronger employee performance.

-Ask ten people the same question and you’re likely to get ten different answers.
-This is because people are formed by their life experiences and we all walk a unique path.
+Ask ten people the same question, and you’ll likely get ten different answers.
+This is because people are formed by their life experiences, and we all walk a unique path.